Fire extinguisher: History

 In the 1940s, Germany invented the liquid chlorobromomethane (CBM) for use in aircraft.
 It was more effective and slightly less toxic than carbon tetrachloride and was used until 1969.
 Methyl bromide was discovered as an extinguishing agent in the 1920s and was used extensively in Europe.
 It is a low-pressure gas that works by inhibiting the chain reaction of the fire and is the most toxic of the vaporizing liquids, used until the 1960s.
 The vapor and combustion by-products of all vaporizing liquids were highly toxic and could cause death in confined spaces.

 In the 1970s, Halon 1211 came over to the United States from Europe where it had been used since the late 1940s or early 1950s.
-Halon 1301 had been developed by DuPont and the US Army in 1954.
+Halon 1301 had been developed by DuPont and the United States Army in 1954.
 Both 1211 and 1301 work by inhibiting the chain reaction of the fire, and in the case of Halon 1211, cooling class A fuels as well.
 Halon is still in use today but is falling out of favor for many uses due to its environmental impact.
 Europe and Australia have severely restricted its use, since the Montreal Protocol of 1987.
 Less severe restrictions have been implemented in the United States, the Middle East, and Asia.

 Classification

-Internationally there are several accepted classification methods for hand-held fire extinguisher.
+Internationally there are several accepted classification methods for hand-held fire extinguishers.
 Each classification is useful in fighting fires with a particular group of fuel.

 Australia and New Zealand

-Specifications of fire extinguishers are set out in the standard AS/NZS 1841, the most recent version being released in 2007.
+Specifications of fire extinguishers are set out in the standard AS/NZS 1841, the most recent version having been released in 2007.
 All fire extinguishers must be painted signal red.
-Except for water extinguishers, each extinguisher has a coloured band near the top, covering at least 10% of the extinguisher's body length, specifying its contents.
+Except for water based extinguishers, each extinguisher has a coloured band near the top, covering at least 10% of the extinguisher's body length, specifying its contents.

 Due to the ozone-depleting nature of halon, in Australia yellow (Halon) fire extinguishers are illegal to own or use on a fire, unless an essential use exemption has been granted.

 United Kingdom

-According to the standard BS EN 3, fire extinguishers in the United Kingdom as all throughout Europe are red RAL 3000, and a band or circle of a second color covering between 5–10% of the surface area of the extinguisher indicates the contents.
+According to British standard BS EN 3, fire extinguishers in the United Kingdom, same as throughout Europe, are red RAL 3000, with a band or circle of a second color covering between 5–10% of the surface area of the extinguisher, above the operating instructions, indicating its contents.
 Before 1997, the entire body of the fire extinguisher was color coded according to the type of extinguishing agent.

-The UK recognises six fire classes:
+The UK recognises five fire classes: